 "An ambitious, world-class cancer research facility is to be built at The Christie on the site of the Paterson building which suffered devastating fire damage in April 2017 displacing over 300 scientists and support staff.

 It will integrate researchers and clinicians in a new state-of-the-art building, who will develop new ways to conduct team science approaches to accelerate the translation and adoption of research into the clinic.

 This approach will ensure that Manchester remains at the international forefront of research in this field - understanding and tackling the diversity and complexity of cancer to drive better outcomes for patients with the very latest discoveries and breakthroughs."

 This text is taken from the Manchester University website about the new world-class cancer centre.

 Dr. Santiago Zelenay

-Dr Santiago Zelenay, a melanoma team member at the CRUK Manchester Institute has received Cancer Research UK’s Future Leader Prize at the NCRI Cancer Conference in Liverpool this week.
+Dr Santiago Zelenay, a melanoma team member at the CRUK Manchester Institute received Cancer Research UK’s Future Leader Prize at the NCRI Cancer Conference in Liverpool in November 2017.